esperco/oblivion/README.md

 Oblivion is a preprocessor for JavaScript source files.
 It allows the programmer to embed raw html code into JavaScript with very few modifications.
-Only local variable names need to be inserted, allowing these html elements to be modified programmatically.
+Only local variable names need to be inserted, allowing these html elements to be modified programmatically - and safely.

 What is oblivion for?
 ---------------------